OmarThinks/OmarThinks/README.md

 ## What am I doing now?

-I am an Interview engineer at <a href="https://karat.com/">Karat</a> - Part Time
+I am an Interview engineer at <a href="https://karat.com/">Karat</a> - Contract

-Meanwhile, I am revising and adding more skills.
+Meanwhile, I am revising and adding more skills, an applying for jobs.

 ### Contacts: